 (PA or ‘Personal Assistant’) and ‘PowerPoint’ / (‘PA’ or ‘Personal Assistant’) AND (‘Spanish’)

 Recruiters find that more and more clients with roles supporting at that very senior level ask for experienced EAs from top universities.
 So we need to search for academics as well as experience.

-To search for candidates with strong academics, recruiters go about this in two ways – searching for top educational institutions, or searching for candidates for post-graduate qualifications.
+To search for candidates with strong academics, recruiters go about this two ways – searching for top educational institutions or searching for candidates for post-graduate qualifications.

 When searching for candidates who have studied at the top educational institutions, we would search as below.
 This is an example search looking for candidates from the top universities across the UK and Europe:

 (‘PA’ or ‘personal assistant’ or ‘EA’ or ‘Executive Assistant’) AND (‘The University of Oxford’ or ‘University of Cambridge’ or ‘Imperial College London’ or ‘University College London’)

 When searching for candidates with top university degrees, recruiters might restrict the search further and look for candidates with first-class degree qualifications.
 Candidates will write this one of two ways on their CV: First class or 1st class.
 So the search would look something like this:

 (‘PA’ or ‘personal assistant’ or ‘EA’ or ‘executive assistant’) AND (‘University of Oxford’ or ‘University of Cambridge’ or ‘Imperial College London’ or ‘University College London’ or ‘Swiss Federal Institute of Technology Zurich’ or ‘Heidelberg University’ or ‘University of Edinburgh’) AND (‘first-class’ or ‘1st class’ or ‘first-class’)